lexuanduc02/lexuanduc02/README.md

 <h3 align="center">Fresher Software Engineer | Fresher in .NET  </h3>

 <p align="center">
   Welcome to my profile!
-I'm a Software Engineer with expertise in .NETdevelopment.
+I'm a Software Engineer with expertise in .NET development.
 Passionate about coding and continuous learning, I bring a wealth of experience to every project.
 </p>

 ### Looking for Opportunities

 I am actively working as a Fresher .NET Developer.
-If you are looking for a skilled and experienced professional to join your team, feel free to reach out!
+If you are looking for a developer to join your team, feel free to reach out!

 <h3 align="left">Connect with me:</h3>